 What you eat can make a difference in how you feel with rheumatoid arthritis.
-Opting for healthy foods with the right balance of nutrients can help you feel better and stay at a healthy weight.
+Tasty, natural foods with the right balance of nutrients help you feel better and stay at a healthy weight.
 And the foods you eat may do even more than that.
 Some may help cut down inflammation, which makes your joints swollen and stiff.

-Experts have been studying the effects of diet on RA for decades.
-But they still haven’t found what everyone wants: a diet that is proven to improve RA or its symptoms.
+Experts keep studying the effects of diet on RA, but they still haven’t found what everyone wants: a diet that improves RA or its symptoms.

 Until they do, planning your diet is simple.
-"People with RA should eat a healthy diet, just like anyone else," says Ruchi Jain, MD, attending rheumatologist at Rush University Medical Center in Chicago.
+"People with RA should eat a healthy diet, just like anyone else," says Ruchi Jain, MD, a rheumatologist at Rush University Medical Center in Chicago.

-- Low-fat dairy and lean proteins, which should make up the other one-third
+- Low-fat dairy and lean proteins, which should make up one-third

 - A little sugar